How to become an Operator

 The wallet/account that you use to make the Operator creation transaction will be known as the Owner wallet.
 It's the wallet you'll use to control your Operator business.
 The owner wallet controls the Operator and is able to stake and unstake on Sponsorships, update the Operator settings, and withdraw the owner's share of the Operator's stake and earnings.
 This should be a very secure wallet as it controls the whole Operator.
 A hardware wallet (Ledger, etc) is recommended, although a software wallet (Metamask) will work too - just be sure to keep the account private and never share your private key or seed phrase with anyone.

-You can also practice your Operator deployment in the Mumbai environment with the Mumbai Streamr Hub (rather than switching networks on the Streamr Hub).
-You'll need Mumbai MATIC
+You can also practice your Operator deployment in the Polygon Amoy testnet environment with the Streamr Hub (select "Polygon Amoy testnet" on the Streamr Hub).
+You'll need Amoy MATIC

 - widely available with public faucets and you'll need TEST